sonata-project/SonataAdminBundle/Resources/doc/getting_started/creating_an_admin.rst

 The constructor of the base Admin class has many arguments.
 SonataAdminBundle provides a compiler pass which takes care of configuring it correctly for you.
 You can often tweak things using tag attributes.
-The code shown here is the most minimal code needed to get it working.
+The code shown here is the shortest code needed to get it working.

 Step 4: Register SonataAdmin custom Routes
 ------------------------------------------